EduMIPS64/edumips64/docs/developer-guide.md

 Gradle is supported by all the main Java IDEs (e.g. IDEA, Eclipse, NetBeans).

+For developers that don't want to recompile the help files when creating a JAR, the `noHelpJar` Gradle task will produce `edumips64-<version>-nohelp.jar`, which does not include the compiled help files.

 ### Visual Studio Code

 If you want to work on EduMIPS64 with Visual Studio Code, you need to download the Java Extension Pack